 It all began in my early teens when, together with my mates, we would muck about on a couple of 50cc trials bikes at each others houses.
 In those days, you could become road legal aged just 14 and after much persuasion, I finally managed to convince my Dad to let me get my own bike.

 Ok, so I have to admit it was only a Honda scooter but at least it had gears and a reliable 4 stroke engine.
 It wasn’t long though before I got my first proper bike…a Honda CB125.
 My pride and joy, it gave me the freedom to travel far and wide and in 1975, aged 16, I undertook my first big road trip from St Malo to Dijon.
 I guess it was during this trip and the several weeks spent at a ‘Colonie de Vacances’ that lead to my lifelong love affair with La Belle France.

 Over the years, I’ve owned a number of different bikes and have ridden extensively in numerous countries, often tagging a few days onto business trips to explore the local area on borrowed or hired bikes.
-Today, I mainly ride a 2012 Yamaha XT1200 Super Tenere whilst enjoying an occasional cruise on my trusty old 1996 Harley Bad Boy Springer Softail.
+Today, I mainly ride a 2012 Yamaha XT1200 Super Tenere whilst enjoying the occasional cruise on a 2016 Indian Chief Dark Horse or my trusty old 1996 Harley Springer Softail.

 Our acquisition of Riders Rest, with its 10 years of dedicated service to the biking fraternity, brings together not only a desire to share our passion for France but also to welcome fellow bikers to our wonderful home, high up in the hills of the Limousin.